antonytuff/antonytuff.github.io/content/now/now.md

 -

 ### What I'm enjoying {#what-i-m-enjoying}
-- Animation and studd.
+- Good Animation.

 ### Goal of This Blog {#Goal-of-Blog}
 - Improving Technical Concepts.
-- Document my  Hacking Journey
+- Document my  Hacking Journey and Learning Process
+- Use it as Reference guide
 - Being like others- sounds good to have a blog